0000duck/FluidS/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/george-chou/FluidS/total.svg)](https://github.com/george-chou/FluidS/releases)
 [![GitHub release](https://img.shields.io/github/release/george-chou/FluidS.svg)](https://github.com/george-chou/FluidS/releases/latest)

-Fluid simulator in `Qt` framework, whose core algorithm for simulating process is referred from [Robert Bridson](http://www.cs.ubc.ca/~rbridson/)'s `Fluid Simulation for Computer Graphics` using numerical solution of `Navier-Stokes equations` to compute distribution of density and velocity in each frame displayed in `OpenGL` widget.
+Its core algorithm of the simulation process refers to Robert Bridson's <i>Fluid Simulation for Computer Graphics</i>.
+It uses the numerical solution of Navier-Stokes equations to predict the density and velocity distribution of particles in each frame displayed in the OpenGL widget of Qt.
+There are two resolution options for users: 64x64 and 128x128.
+Users can also change display mode between density and velocity in 7 colors.

 <img width="455" src="cover/fsd.PNG"/><img width="455" src="cover/fsv.PNG"/>